Project type : Landfill gas capture

 L.P.
 Gill operates a small landfill that is not required by state, federal, or local regulations to capture its methane emissions.
 The facility improves local air quality, reduces odor in surrounding areas, and leads to reductions in the demand for natural gas that, although not formally credited, serve as an important illustration of successful use of “waste” gas.

-The community has also benefitted from construction jobs related to the project, creation of two full time jobs at L.P.
+The community has also benefited from construction jobs related to the project, creation of two full time jobs at L.P.
 Gill, and lower and more predictable energy costs at the local ethanol plant.

 In an interview, Leonard Gill, founder of L.P.
 Gill, gave this advice to other independent landfill operators: